 Can You Take Suboxone with Other Drugs?

-Suboxone is a medication used in the treatment of opiate/opioid addiction; the goal of which is to ease the symptoms of withdrawal in a patient thus preventing them from getting “dope sick”.
-Because Suboxone contains an opioid, it is, in fact, possible to obtain a similar pleasant feeling to that of a stronger opiate/opioid while taking it.
-The dose, however, is usually such a small amount relative to the amount that a typical addict would be taking, that it simply prevents one from feeling withdrawal without actually giving a high.
-Suboxone is a Schedule III narcotic drug and thus can only be prescribed by a doctor.
-These doctors typically are available at most treatment centers but often have their own clinics, where they prescribe Suboxone to people in need.
+The primary goal of Suboxone treatment is to ease the symptoms of opiate withdrawal.
+Because Suboxone contains an opioid, it is, in fact, possible to obtain a pleasant feeling not dissimilar to that of a stronger opiate/opioid when taking Suboxone.
+The dose, however, is usually such a small amount relative to what someone in active addiction would be taking, that it simply prevents one from feeling withdrawal without actually inducing a high.
+Suboxone is a Schedule III narcotic drug and thus can only be dispensed by a doctor who is certified to prescribe it.
+Typically, quality treatment centers will have at least on psychiatrist on hand who is qualified to oversee this prescribing.